 I was washing a blue wine glass tonight.
-It is faintly chipped but the dent is small enough not to give a hare lip to an innocent drinker and I firmly resisted the inner voice telling me to throw it away.
-Where did it come from?
+It is faintly chipped but the dent is small enough not to give you a hare lip.
+I firmly resisted the inner voice telling me to throw it away.
 Torn or battered objects don’t usually offend me.
 I have a sneaking sympathy for them.
 The image of a cousin rose immediately.
-She was a malicious, nearly spiteful companion.
-I often felt like a bewildered dog in her company.
-Her remarks, even her actions seemed crafted to hurt and belittle.
-Her unavoidable appearance in the holidays wrecked them entirely.
-Yet, like all children, I did not question her presence.
+She was my mother’s sister daughter and was there every holiday.
+I did not question her presence.
 It just was.
 Then my parents stopped seeing her mother and she disappeared from my life.
-I forgot her easily, like you forget a nightmare as soon as you smell coffee brewing in the morning.
-Another reality.
+I forgot her easily, as you forget a nightmare as soon as you smell coffee brewing in the morning.

-Then twenty years later, I met her again in the street.
+Then, twenty years later, I met her again in the street.
 She was profusely welcoming.
 She invited me on the spot to her apartment near the Etoile in Paris and showed me around as if she were a boat captain and I a new member of her crew.
 Fortunately, I knew the lift was there, ready to carry me down to the street again.
 I was no prisoner.
-This was not the eternity of a childhood holiday, this was my life.
+This was not the eternity of a childhood holiday, this was life.
 She moved to her kitchen and her hand fell on a plate.
-‘It’s chipped!’ she said in disgust and dropped it in the dustbin.
+‘It’s chipped!’ she said in disgust and dropped it in the maw of the metal dustbin.
 There was not a moment’s hesitation.
-In the clean, bloodless kitchen the only thing I could think of was the guillotine.
+In the clean, bloodless kitchen the only thing I could think of was a guillotine.

 The Russians say that objects have little souls.
 Yet the other day, one of the metal retainers holding the shelf in the cupboard fell off and when I took a glass the whole shelf tipped over.
 About twenty of my mother’s glasses broke.